Compact relative $\mathrm{SO}_0(2,q)$-character varieties of punctured spheres

-Later, by using the non-Abelian Hodge correspondence, N. Tholozan and J. Toulisse generalized Deroin--Tholozan's results to $G=\mathrm{SU}(p,q)$ in \cite{tholozan2021compact}.
-They studied some compact components of the moduli space of parabolic $\mathrm{SU}(p,q)$-Higgs bundles and showed that some relative character varieties $\mathfrak{X}_h(\Sigma_{0,s},\mathrm{SU}(p,q))$ (the point in character variety with prescribed monodromy $h$) have a compact connected component which consists of totally elliptic representations.
+Later, by using the non-abelian Hodge correspondence, N. Tholozan and J. Toulisse generalized Deroin--Tholozan's results to $G=\mathrm{SU}(p,q)$ in \cite{tholozan2021compact}.
+They studied some compact components of the moduli space of parabolic $\mathrm{SU}(p,q)$-Higgs bundles and showed that some relative character varieties $\mathfrak{X}_h(\Sigma_{0,s},\mathrm{SU}(p,q))$ (the point in character variety with prescribed monodromy $h$) have a compact connected component which consists of totally non-hyperbolic representations.
 Moreover, their component has a representation whose image is Zariski-dense in $\mathrm{SU}(p,q)$.
 By embedding into $\mathrm{SU}(p,q)$, they found components with similar properties for another two families of classical Hermitian Lie groups, i.e. $\mathrm{Sp}(2n,\mathbb{R})$ and $\mathrm{SO}^*(2n)$.
-One can view \cite{goldmancompact} for more information and history about compact components of planar surface group representations.
+We refer to \cite{goldmancompact} for more information and history about compact components of planar surface group representations.

 However, there is still a family of classical Hermitian Lie groups, $\SO(2,q)$, where $q\geqslant 3$, that are not covered by Tholozan--Toulisse's results.
-They indicated one may look directly at parabolic $\SO(2,q)$-Higgs bundles and carry the same analysis to get similar results.
+They indicated one may look directly at parabolic $\SO(2,q)$-Higgs bundles and carry out the same analysis to get similar results.

 In this article, we consider $\SO_0(2,q)$, the identity component of $\SO(2,q)$, as our group since its corresponding parabolic Higgs bundle will be easier to analyze.
 We will prove that there are some compact relative components in $\SO_0(2,q)$-character variety of $\Sigma_{0,s}$ which have similar properties as Deroin--Tholozan's components consisting of supra-maximal representations: